 For more information on these schools, please go to each school’s individual entry on the GSGI database or The GSGI article 'Best schools in Tokyo considered by expats'.

-The Japanese government is aware that there is a growing number of Japanese who would like their children to go to international schools so that they can learn correct English (the English teaching in most Japanese schools can be quite poor) and so the genuine international schools tend to have a policy of only taking Japanese children who have lived abroad for three years and who are comfortable speaking English.
+The Japanese government is aware that there is a growing number of Japanese who would like their children to go to international schools so that they can learn correct English (the English teaching in most Japanese schools can be quite poor) and so the genuine international schools tend to have a policy of only taking Japanese children, who have either lived abroad for three or more years or, who are comfortable speaking English.

 Something to be aware of is that Asian parents have very high expectations of their children, and Japanese parents are no exception.
 Japanese mothers push their children hard and are very competitive.
-Some British (or American parents, in particular) may find this very different to what they have been used to.
+Some British (or American parents, in particular) may find this very different to what they have been used to at home.